 Stay in touch with them about your inability to make a mortgage payment.
 They’ll advise you what to do and what kind of options are available to you.

 Nobody likes to fall delinquent on a debt.
 That’s particularly true when the place where you hang your hat hangs in the balance.
-But if there’s any solace to take from all this, it’s that the economic dislocation is likely to be short-lived.

-Unfortunately, we will have more short-term economic pain to endure.
+Unfortunately, we will likely have more short-term economic pain to endure.
 That includes more layoffs and more people struggling to pay their housing costs.

 “This is going to be a very different cycle than what we faced during the financial crisis [when] things got ugly and stayed ugly for years,” Clark says.
 “This is actually going to be uglier in the short term than things any of us have had experience with [like the Great Recession and the aftermath of 9/11.]”